-5. Energy transfers in and between organisms; 6.
-Organisms respond to changes in their internal and external environments; 7.
-Genetics, populations, evolution and ecosystems; 8.
+- 5. Energy transfers in and between organisms; - 6.
+Organisms respond to changes in their internal and external environments; - 7.
+Genetics, populations, evolution and ecosystems; - 8.
 The control of gene expression

 The understanding and interpretation of practical work will be assessed within the written exams accounting for 15% of the total marks.
 Practical skills will be assessed by teachers and indicated as a pass on the certificate.
-The AS and A-Level are stand-alone qualifications with A-Level grades based on exam results received at the end of the course.